Living Sober Sucks

 Anyway, tears are making their way out of my eyes.
 Damn it.
 This email is like therapy.
 Good luck on your continued sobriety, and I hope you can find pleasure in the fact that you brought me some comfort today.

-PS: I don't expect you to post this, but if you'd like to, it’s cool.
+PS: I don't expect you to post this, but if you'd like to, its cool.
 Misery loves and deserves company.
 I know that this sobriety process will get (somewhat) easier with time.
 Peace fellow former fiend.

 Scared, Trembling, Ashamed, Hot, Sick, Desperate.